 - help you receive medical care and manage your ongoing medical treatment,

-- gather evidence of wrongdoing or negligence,
+- gather evidence of wrongdoing, negligence, products liability, and premises liability,

 - negotiate that claim with the insurance adjuster, and